 We are in Aszófő, at the “leg” of the peninsula, where the Kövesdi church ruins is located.
 The slightly hidden historical location takes us back to the XI. century, in the 1200s.

-Only the base and the two characteristic walls remained of roman style church.
-With a little imagination, the ruins are just enough to turn back time.
+Only the base and the two characteristic walls remained of a Roman-style church.
+With a bit of imagination, the ruins are just enough to turn back time.
 During the exploration of the area, it was not by chance that our ancestors built their church here.
 The previous building was a Roman altar, which they “overwrite” like this.

 • Open: every day, 0-24